Love Is

 We do these things believing we are in control.

-It is a natural thing I suppose to try to control the very thing we desire most, because in some ways, we want to believe that having control will make us safe and secure.
+It is natural to try to control the very thing we desire most because, in some ways, we want to believe that having control will make us safe and secure.
 Safe from pain and free from feeling empty.

-But somehow we know better.
-Somehow deep down we know that love can’t be caught and controlled.
-Rather, it is love that catches us.
+But somehow, we know better.
+Deep down, we know that love can’t be caught and controlled.
+Instead, it is love that catches us.

-It is during these moments that we are reminded again of its unpredictability, power, and demands.
+During these moments, we are reminded again of its unpredictability, power, and demands.
 Sacrifice.
 Dying.
 Surrendering.
 Humility.
 Forgiveness.
 All of these things are demanded when we are caught.
-And yet, through these demands it produces something more.
+Yet, these demands produce something more.
 Loneliness.

-The fruits of this loneliness help to strip away our feelings, our selfishness, our security, and our ego, leaving us vulnerable.
-Leaving us at the mercy of what love really is.
+The fruits of this loneliness help strip away our feelings, selfishness, security, and ego, leaving us vulnerable and at the mercy of what love is.

-It is here that we hope that the terrible ache becomes the grounds for the beautiful to blossom.
-It is here that we hope that the sharp agony becomes the avenue for the journey to continue.
+Here, we hope the terrible ache becomes the ground for the beautiful to blossom.
+Here, we hope that the sharp agony becomes the avenue for the journey to continue.

-For in the end we are left with what is.
+In the end, we are left with what is.

 I am.